-Brunswick Online provides you with the opportunity to earn certificates, diplomas or associate degrees while enrolled in nontraditional courses.
+Brunswick Online provides you with the opportunity to earn certificates, diplomas, or associate degrees while enrolled in nontraditional courses.
 A variety of programs are offered online, allowing you to maintain your work schedule and family life while pursuing your educational goals.
-Online courses may be accessed any time of the day or night and from any internet connection for your convenience.
+Online courses may be accessed at any time of the day or night and from any internet connection for your convenience.
 Become connected to a network of faculty and students as you advance your career through Brunswick Online!

 Online Learning Resources: